 Most Embarrassing Moment…It was probably when I lost my swimsuit on a waterslide in Virginia Beach.
 It was right before school had let out for summer, so the place was pretty deserted (thank God!).
 I was really overweight back then and when I came down the slide, I came to a stop and a big whoosh of water came past me and pushed my swimsuit off and carried it a good 6 feet on the slide beyond me.
-The lifeguard would look away.
+The lifeguard would not look away.
 I kept praying she would.
 I was so embarrassed.
 But she watched me inch my way, legs locked and hand over the appropriate parts, down the slide to my swimsuit.
 I struggled to put it on without showing anything, then left the place quickly afterwards.
-My friend, Doug, just laughed and made Seinfeld comments.
+My friend, Doug, just laughed.
+Not my best day.

 Favorite Movies: Matrix, Mr. Destiny, Butterfly Effect, Vanilla Sky, Spanglish, Captain America: Winter Soldier.

 Favorite Food: Burgers.
 True story- had a chance to visit Las Vegas in 2018.
 I was there for a week.
 Had a burger every day of the trip.
 Best one?
 Hell’s Kitchen.
 Worst?
 Emeril’s.
 Most surprisingly good?
 Ketchup Burger Bar in the Miracle Mile Shops.

 Best joke you’ve heard lately?
 Guy goes to a 24 hour convenience store.
 Clerk is locking up.
 Guy says, “I thought you were open 24 hours?”
 Clerk: “Not in a row.”